 Jette called these pieces Ponderings, “They are 15 by 15 centimetres, something like that, so then one of the things that I saw was, ‘Oh, how small can I make them?”

 The result of Jette’s size experiment was Fleeting Thoughts.
 “They were four centimetres by four,” she says, “That’s a tiny little thing, so then you have to present it somehow.
 And I put them on stress canvas squares, that canvas.
 They’re little, and it was interesting, as a challenge to see how small you can make it.”

 Jette was born and raised in Copenhagen, Denmark, but she has lived and worked for many years in the USA and the Netherlands.
 Since 2005 she has been living in Antwerp, Belgium.

 She was a journalist before she became an artist, which explains why text and lettering are almost always present in her work.
 She is also an art historian and worked for 11 years at the Dutch Textile Museum, curating exhibitions and organizing educational programs.
 Since 1998 she has worked full-time as a studio artist.

-Jette has exhibited widely in the USA, Europe, Asia and Australia and she is a sought-after teacher for workshops in surface design and mixed media.
+Jette has exhibited widely in the USA, Europe, Asia and Australia and is a sought-after teacher for surface design and mixed media workshops.
 She has been a member of the European group Quilt Art since 2000, and she was a member of the Art Quilt/New York group for ten years.
-She is a member of SDA (Surface Design Association) and of SAQA (Studio Art Quilt Association) and served as its international representative for Europe and Israel for three years.
+She is a member of SDA (Surface Design Association) and of SAQA (Studio Art Quilt Association) and has served as its international representative for Europe and Israel for three years.